eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 The following arguments are supported:

 - `delete_on_termination` - (Optional) - Bool - DeleteOnTermination configures volume retention policy upon instance termination.<br />The volume is deleted by default.
-Cluster deletion does not remove retained volumes.<br />NOTE: This setting applies only to the Launch Configuration and does not affect Launch Templates.
+Cluster deletion does not remove retained volumes.
 - `device` - (Required) - String - Device is an optional device name of the block device.
 - `encrypted` - (Optional) - Bool - Encrypted indicates you want to encrypt the volume.
 - `iops` - (Optional) - Int - Iops is the provisioned IOPS for the volume when the volume type is io1, io2 or gp3 (AWS only).